physiozoo/physiozoo/docs/sections/tutorials/multilead_visualization.rst

 Multi-lead visualization
 ==========

-In this tutorial you will learn how to visualize up to 3 ECG channels within the **PhysioZoo** ``Peak detection`` module.
+In this tutorial you will learn how to visualize several ECG channels within the **PhysioZoo** ``Peak detection`` module.

 **Introduction**
 ----------------------

-**PhysioZoo** allows you to visualize up to 3 ECG channels in parallel.
+**PhysioZoo** allows you to visualize several ECG channels in parallel.
 TThis can be use to facilitate the review of Holter recordings for example.
 This tutorial will show how to display several channels in parallel.

 **Displaying several leads**